TimboFimbo/Jellyfin_ShowNamer/readme.txt

 7. If everything goes correctly, you will now be presented with each season's episodes, one season at a time.
 Check that all episodes are listed and in order and if so, type 'r' to rename.
-You can also type 's' to enter episode numbers to skip, which is good for missing files or double episodes (such as S02E21-22), or 'c' to cancel and move onto the next season.
+You can also type 's' to enter episode numbers to skip, which is good for missing files, 'd' to enter double episodes ('21' becomes S02E21-22), or 'c' to cancel and move onto the next season.

 Extra Information: